There’s nothing like a timeless classic design to spice up a modern space.

 Between 1940 and 1974, Eichler built more than 11,000 modernist homes in Northern and Southern California and New York State.
 An Eichler home had light-filled interiors with skylights, floor-to-ceiling windows, private outdoor rooms, and gardens – inviting living spaces that linked the indoors with the outdoors – and open-air entry and central atriums.

-In a renovated Eichler home in Burlingame, California, the indoor-outdoor connection is in full display with the sliding glass doors and an open-air central atrium (courtesy of Dwell).
+In a new Eichler-like home, the indoor-outdoor connection is in full display with the sliding glass doors and an open-air central atrium (Plan #202-1022).

 The Atrium Style Today

 Although it is centuries-old, the atrium’s concept and design remain basically the same today.
 Starting with its resurgence in United States in the 1900s, the atrium is now frequently found in modern style homes as well as contemporary Ranch and Country style home plans – and of course, commercial spaces.